DaehwanKimLab/hisat2/MANUAL.markdown

 We now have a sorted BAM file called `eg2.sorted.bam`.
-Sorted BAM is a useful format because the alignments are (a) compressed, which is convenient for long-term storage, and (b) sorted, which is conveneint for variant discovery.
+Sorted BAM is a useful format because the alignments are (a) compressed, which is convenient for long-term storage, and (b) sorted, which is convenient for variant discovery.
 To generate variant calls in VCF format, run:

     samtools mpileup -uf $HISAT2_HOME/example/reference/22_20-21M.fa eg2.sorted.bam | bcftools view -bvcg - > eg2.raw.bcf